 ENGLISH LEADERSHIP TEAM

-Mrs Duerden - English Lead *** Mrs Miller - Phonics/Early Reading/Reading Intervention Lead
+Mrs Duerden: English Lead *** Mrs Miller: Phonics/Early Reading/Reading Intervention Lead

-2. Developing our reading into writing process at KS1.
+* Enhancing our reading into writing process.

-3. Raising the profile and consistency of reading through school.
+* Raising the profile and consistency of reading through school.

-Our 'pupil voice' discussions tell us that our children love reading - our vision states we must value and enable any achievement, so we have targeted the range, appropriate challenge, love and position of reading as a key to sustaining and accelerating progress across school.
-Since November last year, we have left no stone unturned as we search for the right formula for our children.
-Our children are now ready to receive 'Never Ending Stories', 'Teacher Recommends: A Top 20 of Books', 'Our 40 Book Challenge' 'Talk for Reading Gang', 1-2-1 reading for all children across an eight day cycle, new book banding, the creation of the first indoor and outdoor 'Secret Garden Library', Classic Story Time and crucially making our room a spider's web which captures the precise vocabulary which will help our young writers.
-Our book banding of texts in school has been a vital process, so that again they can assist with the engagement, interest and appropriate challenge for children as they begin to turn their imagination in words and research their interests and topics with appropriate non-fiction.
-We are also working hard to launch new reading domain characters which will really focus the children's responses to reading and importantly help families to ask children about their reading at home using specific tools.
-We are preparing a school community launch for World Book Day 2020.
-We are particularly excited about the priority that children's Let's Talk at Mayfield oracy project.
-It is an exciting and busy time to be an English Leader at Mayfield - hence why there are two of us!
+Our 'Pupil Voice' discussions tell us that our children love reading - our vision states we must value and enable any achievement, so we have targeted the range, appropriate challenge, love and position of reading as a key to sustaining and accelerating progress across school.
+In the last three years, we have left no stone unturned as we search for the right formula for our children.
+Our children have received 'Never Ending Stories', 'Teacher Recommends: A Top 20 of Books', 'Points of View', 'Talk for Reading Gang - Now in its second guise.', 1-2-1 reading for all children across an eight day cycle, new book banding, the creation of our first indoor 'Secret Garden Library', Classic Story Time and crucially making our room a spider's web which captures the precise vocabulary which will help our young writers.
+Our book banding of texts in school has been a vital process, so that again they can assist with the engagement, interest and appropriate challenge for children as they begin to turn their imagination in words and research their interests and topics with appropriate non-fiction - this is currently a major focus for our Curriculum Development Leader (Mr Taylor) who is developing the use of our Islands and Stations as hubs for our non-fiction texts.